 The Generalissimo of Badan

 The ruler of the Badan Empire, which is actually a land of the dead.
 He finally appears to confront the Kamen Riders personally.

 The Great Soccer Match!
 The Golden Fruit Cup!

-Kogane/Kamen Rider Mars
+Kohgane/Kamen Rider Mars

 - Obviously Evil: Especially as Jam.
 If their color scheme wasn't enough, they literally have the kanji for his visor and their name is a play on evil.

-- Palette Swap: Jam's Darkness Arms is a recolored version of his Mars armor.
+- Palette Swap: Darkness Arms is a recolored version of his Mars armor.
 He also uses a recolored Daidaimaru.

 - Punny Name: "Jam" combines "ja" for "evil" with "jam", a thing you make out of fruit.